How Light Therapy Works

 Light therapy is new to many people and clinicians.
 But forms of Low-Level Light Therapy (LLLT) have been shown to deliver powerful therapeutic benefits in over 50 years of independent research worldwide.
 Light therapy has been researched by NASA since the 1990s.
 Universities and research institutions have extensively studied light therapy for its beneficial effects on Diabetes, Neuropathy, wound healing and much more.

-Light therapy has been established as a tool to:
+Light therapy has been shown in research to:

 Increase vascularity (circulation):